 These richly spiced Indian potatoes feel like a cross between exotic and comfort food.
 Soft creamy interiors with a beyond delicious seasoning blend that can be made as hot or mild as you like.
 Flavor bomb!

-If you’re new to East Indian spices, experimenting with ethnic cooking or just love Indian food, you will not go wrong with these potatoes.
-They are super flavorful, but not overwhelming or very spicy.
+The recipe, while not authentic, is super flavorful, but not overwhelming or overly spicy.
+The warm Indian spices shine through.
 You can, of course, adjust the heat to your taste.
-In southern India, these potatoes would be hot, hot, hot.
+In southern India, these potatoes would be eaten hot, hot, hot.

-I used a combination of Garam Masala, curry powder, garlic, ginger, whole grain mustard and olive oil for the seasoning mix.
+For this recipe, I use a combination of Garam Masala, curry powder, garlic, ginger, whole grain mustard and olive oil for the seasoning mix.
 If you like spicy, try Tandoori Masala instead of the Garam Masala since it’s made with chili peppers.
 Or, just add chili flakes or cayenne.

 The fresh lime and coriander are fantastic additions that add brightness and depth to the dish.
 I got the idea from Jo Cooks.